CognitiveComputationLab/ccobra/docs/source/usage/myfirstdataset.rst

 ^^^^^^^^

 The ``response`` column provides the actual response given by the experimental participant.
-In case of verify response types, it is either true or false to indicate validity and invalidity, respectively.
+In case of verify or accept response types, it is either true or false to indicate validity and invalidity, respectively.
 For the other response types, the column contains the selected conclusion(s) from the set of possible response options (i.e., the choices column).

 Again, the string encoding of the response (as introduced in task and choices) is used.